ijfg/Wordy-Land/README.md

 Questions

 1. scroll-snap: I really wish I could implement "scroll-snap-type: y mandatory" in css.
-However, it causes my scrollTo function to glitch, which I burnt my brain trying but still wasn't able to fix.
+However, it causes my scrollToSection function to glitch.
+I burnt my brain trying but still wasn't able to fix.

-2. viewport-height-vertically-centered-navigation-menu: I wanted the navigation dots to grow from the center whenever new entries are added, but so far no luck finding out how.
+2. viewport-height-vertically-centered-navigation-menu: I wanted the navigation dots to grow from the center whenever new entries are added, but couldn't figure out how.